University College Dublin: Sport

 The Belfield campus is home to a number of sports facilities.
 These include the National Hockey stadium (which has previously hosted the Women's Hockey World Cup Finals and the Men's Hockey European Championship Finals) and UCD Bowl a 3,000 capacity stadium used for rugby and soccer.
 UCD has one of the largest fitness centres in the country, squash courts, tennis courts, an indoor rifle range, over twenty sports pitches (for rugby, soccer and Gaelic games), an indoor climbing wall and two large sports halls.
 The Sportscenter was added to in 2012 with the competition of an Olympic-size swimming pool, a tepidarium and an updated fitness center as part of the re-development of the UCD Student Centre.

 UCD hosted the IFIUS World Interuniversity Games in October 2006.

 UCD Boat Club represents the college in rowing.
 Crews train on the River Liffey at Islandbridge and on Poulaphouca Reservoir in Blessington, in addition to land-based training on campus.
 The UCD men's eight were victorious at the Henley Royal Regatta in 1974.
 In later years, the club has had successes in both ladies' and men's rowing.
 UCD ladies have won many National Senior Championships, most recently in 2015.
-As of 2023, UCD were the champions in the men's Senior 8 oar event, having won this event for four consecutive years.
-UCD have also held national titles also in men's Senior 4 oar and Novice 8 oar championships.
+As of 2025, UCD were the champions in the men's Senior 8 oar event, having won this event for five consecutive years.
+(Note: No championships 2020 (COVID) and 2024 (scheduling error)) UCD have also held national titles also in men's Senior 4 oar and Novice 8 oar championships.
 Several members of the club have represented Ireland at the World Championships and Olympic Games.
 The club competes annually in the Gannon Cup – the colours race against Trinity College on the Liffey.
 The event was first contested in 1947.
-As of 2025, the record in the competition is 37 victories apiece, with one dead heat.
-UCD Ladies compete for the Corcoran cup for the colours with UCD having won 27 times to 17 by Trinity.
+As of 2026, the record in the competition is 38 victories for UCD versus 37 for Trinity with one dead heat.
+UCD Ladies compete for the Corcoran cup for the colours with UCD having won 28 times to 17 by Trinity.